 Other experiences.
 California and Hawaii are not the only governments to act to restrict plastic bag use.
 Over 100 localities have enacted some version of a restriction on plastic bag use.
-18 The industry has fought back, both in the courts and at state capitals.
-According to the National Conference of State Legislatures, this year three states-Arizona, Idaho, and Missouri-have joined a growing list of states that enacted legislation preempting local governments from regulating the sale or use of plastic bags, 19 including the imposition of any fees or taxes.
+The industry has fought back, both in the courts and at state capitals.
+According to the National Conference of State Legislatures, four states-Arizona, Idaho, Mississippi, and Missouri- enacted legislation preempting local governments from regulating the sale or use of plastic bags, including the imposition of any fees or taxes.
 As noted, New York State followed a similar path in overturning the New York City local law.
-Below shows the state of the states when it comes to enacted laws in this area:20
+Below shows the state of the states when it comes to enacted laws in this area:

 The growing effort by the industry and its supporters in state legislatures to roll back these initiatives has drawn national attention.
-Of course that effort will only mean more plastic bags and trash in the environment.
+That effort will only mean more plastic bags and trash in the environment.